-The Third Line of Defence is the Board Audit Committee supported by the Internal Audit Function.
+The Third Line of Defence is the Internal Audit Function.
 The Internal Audit Function reports directly to the Audit Committee.

 The third line:

 - provides independent assurance; and - challenges the effectiveness and integrity of the Risk Management Framework.

 The people working in the support functions of the Group are not part of the first line of defence but remain vigilant in their day to day job.
 Both of the company's first and second lines of defence are supported by these shared support functions.